A note on discrete Borg-type theorems: Spectral Approximation Problems

 To show that $b_n+1$ is the minimal period, we list the sequence as $v_1^n, v_2^n, \ldots v_{b_n+1}^n=v_1^n.$ If there exists some $j$ with $2\leq j<b_{n}+1,$ and $v_1^n=v_j^n,$ then $cos(2\pi \frac{a_n}{b_n})=cos(2\pi j\frac{a_n}{b_n}).$ Therefore, $2\pi j\frac{a_n}{b_n}=2\pi \frac{a_n}{b_n}+2\pi k,$ for some natural number $k.$ Hence $j\frac{a_n}{b_n}=\frac{a_n}{b_n}+k$ and $(j-1)\frac{a_n}{b_n}=k, j=2,3,\ldots b_n.$ That means the set $\{\frac{a_n}{b_n}, 2\frac{a_n}{b_n},\ldots (b_n-1)\frac{a_n}{b_n}\}$ contains at least one natural number.
 This is not possible since $a_n$ and $b_n$ have no common factors.

 \textbf{ \underline{Claim II: }} $\alpha_n=\frac{a_n}{b_n},$ can be chosen in such a way that $b_n\leq b_{n+1}.$\\ Consider $\{\frac{1}{b_1}, \frac{1}{b_2},\ldots \}$ then it is a bounded sequence and therefore it has a convergent subsequence say $(\frac{1}{{b_n}^{'}}).$ Also, it has a monotonically decreasing subsequence which we denote by the same notation $(\frac{1}{{b_n}^{'}}).$ Now we consider $(\frac{{a_n}^{'}}{{b_n}^{'}})$ and obtain the desired conclusion. \end{proof} \begin{remark} We remark that using the above results, we are able to approximate almost Mathieu operator by a sequence of discrete Schr$\ddot{\text{\textnormal{o}}}$dinger operators with non decreasing period.
-Once we are able to connect the number of spectral gaps with the periodicity (that means if the number of spectral gaps increases as the periodicity increases), then this may lead to a solution to Ten Martini problem mentioned above. \end{remark}
+Once we are able to connect the number of spectral gaps with the periodicity (that means if the number of spectral gaps increases as the periodicity increases), then there is a possibility to obtain solution to Ten Martini problem in the method discussed above. \end{remark}